kr1ps/kmail-IaC/README.md

 kmail-IaC

-This repo builds the IaC resource for a new mailcow server using Hashicorp's terraform and Ansible.
+This repo builds the IaC resource for a new mailcow server using Hashicorp's terraform and Ansible on a Proxmox infraestructure.

 ## How to use this repo